 Next we stopped off at the smallest gymnasium in the world to learn about Icelandic education!
 Iceland offers its citizens free education, even degree and postgraduate level (MA and PHD).
 High school is 16-20, in order for students to take more time to decide what they want to study.

 Iceland has the lowest crime rates in Europe.
 There are only 4 prisons and only 1 maximum security prison.
 If you want to see the police in Iceland, find them on Instagram!
 The murder rate in Iceland third lowest in the world.

 We walked past the Reykjavik pond, where many Islanders gather in the summer to socialise.
 You can see many geese and ducks there, and there is a stunning view of the Fríkirkjan í Reykjavík Church across the pond from the Town Hall.

 Reykjavik free walking tour ends at Reykjavik Town Hall

 The tour ends at Reykjavik town hall, where you can see a fantastic 3D relief map of the whole of Iceland.

 You also get the opportunity to purchase cleverly designed ‘beer-mittens’ so that you can drink your beer in the cold – genius!

-Overall, the City Walk tour was extremely informative, and it gave me an insight into Icelandic culture, history and politics that I would not have had without Eric.
+Overall, the Reykjavik free walking tour was extremely informative, and it gave me an insight into Icelandic culture, history and politics that I would not have had without Eric.
 I highly recommend this tour.